-To build on CSBi's current success in the formation of new multi-investigator cross-disciplinary research programs, CSBi will continue fundraising activities to provide sustainable mechanisms of nonprofit and for-profit sector support.
+To build on CSBi's current success in the formation of new multi-investigator cross-disciplinary research programs, CSBi will continue to provide mechanisms of non-profit and for-profit sector support.
 CSBi will also seek to initiate research collaborations with new industry partners as well as expand successful ongoing industrial research collaborations (such as with Merck) to provide opportunities for crucial peer-to-peer collaboration with industry.
-Lastly, the value of CSBi outreach programs as well as graduate and postdoctoral fellowship programs is essential to the CSBi mission, and the further development of these programs will be explored.
+Lastly, the value of CSBi outreach programs as well as graduate and postdoctoral fellowship programs is essential to the CSBi mission and the further development of these programs will be explored.

-Paul Matsudaira, Director and Professor of Biology and Biological Engineering Bruce Tidor, Codirector and Professor of Biological Engineering and Computer Science
+Paul Matsudaira Director Professor of Biology and Biological Engineering

+Bruce Tidor Codirector Professor of Biological Engineering and Computer Science